tsegarra/dummies/_posts/2022-11-03-we-got-the-beat.markdown

 A standard rap line spans one single four-beat measure, which is why rappers refer to lines as "bars."

-When the beats are grouped in fours, we say a song is "in 4/4 time."
+When the beats are grouped in fours, we usually say a song is "in 4/4 time."
 It's pronounced "four-four" and it is not a fraction even though it looks like one.